Introduction to Bacon & the Art of Living

 Hand Hoof /Trotter Puller

-In a way, this letter is the fulfilment of our quest.
+In a way, this letter is a remarkable progression in our quest.
 This is what we need to set up our bacon factory in Kraaifontein.
-This is the highest point we have reached over the last two years and still, we are only beginning our quest.
+This is the highest point we have reached over the last two years and still, we are only beginning.
 There are more matters to understand before we can design a curing system that is not on par with C & T Harris or Jeppe’s bacon plant in Denmark but better.
 Nothing less than creating the best bacon on earth will do.

-Please keep this very quite as we can not let this get to her.
+Please keep this very quiet as we can not let this get to her.
 Don’t tell anyone my plans, but please give them a credible excuse for your visit to Cape Town.

 (c) eben van tonder

 Like our Facebook page and see the next post.
 Like, share, comment, contribute!